zedshaw/learn-c-the-hard-way-lectures/ex44/lecture.md

 ====

-I will next review the unit test I wrote so if you want to attempt solving it yourself then paus now.
+I will next review the unit test I wrote so if you want to attempt solving it yourself then pause now.